Berwick - South West

 Berwick - South West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three major projects expected to influence the region.
-Key initiatives include Berwick South Development Plan, Hunt Club Village Shopping Centre Expansion, Stockland Minta Residential Estate, and Hunt Club Estate.
-Details regarding these projects are outlined below for further relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three major projects that could impact this area.
+Key projects are Berwick South Development Plan, Hunt Club Village Shopping Centre Expansion, Stockland Minta Residential Estate, and Hunt Club Estate.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.